 The JLP recognizes Trans Day of Remembrance

-The Joint Learning Program is committed to promoting respectful and healthy workplaces, exempt of transphobia and all forms of harassment and discrimination in all its learning events
+The Joint Learning Program is committed to creating a respectful, healthy workplace free of transphobia and all forms of harassment and discrimination in all its learning events